redhat-cop/container-pipelines/blue-green-spring/README.md

 * Two Service definition's
 * A Route

-The idea behind the split between the templates is that I can deploy the build template only once (to my dev project) and that the pipeline will promote my image through all of the various stages of my application's lifecycle.
+The idea behind the split between the templates is that I can deploy the build template only once (to my build project) and that the pipeline will promote my image through all of the various stages of my application's lifecycle.
 The deployment template gets deployed once to each of the stages of the application lifecycle (once per OpenShift project).

 ### Pipeline Script